Thick hyperbolic 3-manifolds with bounded rank: Carrier graphs

 The proof is somewhat similar to that in the appendix of \cite{Biringerranks}.
 Before starting the proof proper, we identify the constant $D=D(\epsilon)$ in the statement of the theorem.
 It will depend on two constants, $L$ and $A$, which are described in the two claims below.

 \begin{claim}[Long segments, bounded angles] Given $\epsilon$, there is some $L=L(\epsilon)>0$ as follows.
-Suppose that $\gamma$ is a path in $\BH^3$ that is a concatenation of geodesic segments $\gamma_i = [p_i,p_{i+1}]$, where $i = 0,\ldots,n-1$, such that for all $i=0,\ldots,n-2$, we have \begin {enumerate} \item the angle made by $\gamma_i'$ and $\gamma_{i+1}$ at $p_{i+1}$ is at least $\pi/3$, \item $\length \gamma_i \geq L$. \end {enumerate} Let $P\subset\BH^3$ be the plane through $p_0$ that is perpendicular to $\gamma_0$, and let be the closest point projection.
+Suppose that $\gamma$ is a path in $\BH^3$ that is a concatenation of geodesic segments $\gamma_i = [p_i,p_{i+1}]$, where $i = 0,\ldots,n-1$, such that for all $i=0,\ldots,n-2$, we have \begin {enumerate} \item the angle made by $\gamma_i$ and $\gamma_{i+1}$ at $p_{i+1}$ is at least $\pi/3$, \item $\length \gamma_i \geq L$. \end {enumerate} Let $P\subset\BH^3$ be the plane through $p_0$ that is perpendicular to $\gamma_0$, and let be the closest point projection.
 Then we have \end{claim}

 Note that $i=0,\ldots,n-2$ in (2), as well as in (1).
 So, it is not a problem if the \emph{last} segment we are concatenating is short.
-Also, $\pi/3$ and $\sinh^{-1}(\frac{\epsilon}{2\pi})$ could be replaced by arbitrary positive constants; we phrase it as above just so that it is clear how we are defining $L$ below.
+Also, $\pi/3$ and $\sinh^{-1}(\frac{\epsilon}{2\pi})$ could be replaced by arbitrary positive constants, at the expense of increasing $L$.
+We phrase it as above just to cut down on notation.

 \begin {proof} For each $i=0,\ldots,n-2$, let $P_i$ be the plane that perpendicularly bisects the segment $\gamma_i$.
 A hyperbolic geometry exercise shows that if $L$ is at least some constant depending on $\alpha$, then each $P_i$ is disjoint from $P_{i+1}$, when defined.
 Similarly, we can assume that $\gamma_{n-1}$ is disjoint from $P_{n-2}$.
 It follows that each $P_i$ intersects the path $\gamma$ exactly once.